 You want a bow that fits well in your hand so your grip won’t fail and you will need a bow that doesn’t wear you out in the first hour of fishing.
 Bows and their equipment vary in price but spend at least $150 in order to get something with good enough quality to ensure safety while out there having fun.

 Make sure you dial the bow in by doing some target practicing with a standard field arrow with close to the same weight as your bowfishing arrow.
-If you don’t have a way to use a field arrow to dial your sights in, then take an empty bottle tied with a string to a rock as an anchor, and throw it out about 10-20 yards.
+If you don’t have a way to use a field arrow to dial your sights in, then go out to the water and take an empty bottle tied with a string to a rock as an anchor, and throw it out about 10-20 yards.

 Practice with this as your target using your standard bowfishing arrow.
 Of course this will scare most fish away so do it in an area you won’t be fishing or on a day you are there only to dial in your bow.